Introduction

-Queen Elizabeth High School Careers Leader: Paul Freeman-Myers (Assistant Headteacher for Personal Development).
+Queen Elizabeth High School Careers Leader: Andrew Hedley (Assistant Headteacher for Personal Development).

 Email address: careers@qehs.net